-- 1. Alaska Region employees will take a cold-water HUET course approved by the Alaska Regional Director in the Regional Aviation Management Plan (RAMP). - 2.
-BSEE's Gulf of Mexico and Pacific Regions may take either an OPITO T-HUET or a cold-water HUET course approved by the Alaska Regional Director - 3.
-Completion of an approved cold water HUET course is an acceptable alternative to the T-HUET course.
+2. BSEE's Gulf of Mexico and Pacific Regions may take either T-HUET or cold-water HUET courses.

+3. Completion of an approved cold water HUET course is an acceptable alternative to the T-HUET course.
 However, completion of the T-HUET course may not be used in lieu of an approved cold water HUET course